Steven Siler

-Steven Scott Siler (born February 15, 1987) is an American mixed martial artist currently competing in the Featherweight division of the Professional Fighters League.
+Steven Siler (born February 15, 1987) is an American mixed martial artist currently competing in the Featherweight division of the Professional Fighters League.
 A professional competitor since 2005, he has competed for the UFC, Titan FC, Tachi Palace Fights, and was a competitor on Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller.

 Background

 Born in Anaheim, Siler moved to Utah from a young age alongside his father Michael Siler Sr., mother Cathy Siler, brother Michael Siler Jr and sister Tara Siler.
 Siler was unable to compete in wrestling during high school due to poor grades, but made the move to MMA after graduating.

 Mixed martial arts career

 Siler had a nine-fight winning streak with wins over Bellator veterans, Travis Marx and Nick Mamalis.
 Siler then accepted a bout with future UFC featherweight title challenger, Chad Mendes, at Tachi Palace Fights: Best of Both Worlds.
 Siler lost the fight inside the first minute of round one via KO.

 Siler returned Throwdown MMA, claiming the featherweight title after beating Enoch Wilson.
 Siler won three more fights after winning the Throwdown title before challenging Cole Escovedo at Showdown Fights: New Blood.
 Siler lost the fight via submission (triangle choke) in the first round.